uviclibraries/genai-vibe-code-intro/1-soundboard.md

 # Make a Soundboard in 5-Minutes!

+{: .note}
 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
-Have fun!{: .note}
+Have fun!

 Step 1
 {: .label .label-step}